Why Durability Over Accuracy

 Most sensor guides and community projects focus on accuracy — how close a reading is to a reference instrument at the moment of calibration.
 WeSense takes a different approach: we prioritise long-term stability and low maintenance over initial accuracy.

-This is a deliberate design choice, and it's one that many people will instinctively push back on.
-This page explains why, with evidence.
+This is a deliberate design choice, and some people may instinctively push back on it.
+This page explains why.

 The Problem with Accuracy-First